camdenmoo/aeidemo/README.md

 ## In Conclusion

-I've put this together rather hastily and it obviously not something that I would consider ready for release.
+I've put this together rather hastily and it's obviously not something that I would consider ready for release.
 It's more of an expression of the kind of tools I like to build for the 'Paradise Music' scenario.

-I completely understand if this kind of work is not what you're looking for and I'd take no offence if you choose not discuss the job opening any further with me.
+I completely understand if this kind of work is not what you're looking for and I'll take no offence if you choose not discuss the job opportunity any further with me.

-Nevertheless, I will continue working on the project and adding features before a final clean-up overhaul to the point where it would be ready for release.
+Nonetheless, I will continue working on the project and adding features before a final clean-up overhaul to the point where it would be ready for release.

 Everything will continue to be posted to this public repository on GitHub so if you wanted to check in at a later stage, that's fine with me.

-Love & Peas

-Frank